June 28, 2023

 The stock market is showing strong growth.
 The S&P/TSX Composite Index, a Canadian benchmark index, is up nearly 60% since bottoming out in March 2020 at the beginning of the COVID-19 pandemic lockdowns (Alphabet Inc., 2023).
 Further, the Index’s five-year growth is nearing 25%.
 This information indicates a restored yet conservative investor confidence in the Canadian economy.

 It is fair to be cautiously optimistic about Canada’s economic outlook.
-It is also fair to be cautiously pessimistic.
+It's also fair to be cautiously pessimistic.
 It is a glass-half-full or half-empty scenario.
-While there are indicators that we are “almost out of the woods,” we must continue to be prudent with our finances, budgeting, savings, and investments.
+While there are indicators that we are “almost out of the woods,” we must continue to be prudent with our personal finances, budgeting, savings, and investments.

 Now we get into the fun information.
 Without question, we are all living in a much more expensive Canada.
 From coast to coast, every Canadian is paying more at the grocery store and for basic goods and services.
 The CPI measures the price change of a fixed basket of goods over time (Statistics Canada, 2023).
 Until October 2022, some prices have risen between 5% and 23%, year-on-year (Statistics Canada, 2022).